mixu/markdown-styles/readme.md

 ## Screenshots

-Note: webfonts are missing right now, I think I'll need to switch to phantomJS to get full support for screenshots.
+Note: webfonts may be slightly different the screenshots are via the command line.

 ### jasonm23-dark